Christmas in Italy.

 In the early 1900s, panettone was industrialized and perfected, with Angelo Motta introducing the dough rising process that gave it its characteristic height and light, fluffy texture.

-The essential differences between panettone and pandoro include:
+The essential differences between panettone and pandoro are:

 - Shape: Panettone is tall and dome-shaped.
 Pandoro has an eight-point star shape